 Effective for 2014, we revised and simplified our stock ownership guidelines by setting the ownership threshold as a multiple of an executive's base salary.
 Executives at the managing director level and above (which includes our NEOs) are required to achieve and maintain ownership of Common Stock at a threshold equal to three (3) times his or her base salary, while our CEO is required to achieve and maintain a threshold equal to six (6) times his base salary.
 Generally, executive officers have five (5) years from the time they become an executive officer to meet the threshold requirements.
 We believe the revised stock ownership guidelines are more conventional and transparent, and better aligned with market practices.
 Our stock ownership guidelines may be found on our website at www.lpl.com.
-The only exceptions are executive officers who have been with the company for fewer than three (3) years who are still within the five (5) year time period to gain compliance.
+All of our executive officers are in compliance with the new guidelines except for those who have been with the Company for fewer than three (3) years who are still within the five (5) year time period to gain compliance.